Cogniac Privacy Policy

 • If you decide to invite a third party to create an Account, we will collect your and the third party’s names and email addresses in order to send an email and follow up with the third party.
 We rely upon you to obtain whatever consents from the third party that may be required by law to allow us to access and upload the third party’s names and email addresses as required above.
 You or the third party may contact us at support@cogniac.co to request the removal of this information from our database.

 • If you provide information for us to publish or display (“post”) on public Website areas or transmit to other Website users or third parties (collectively, “User Contributions”).
 You submit User Contributions for posting and transmission to others at your own risk.
-Although we limit access to certain pages/you may set certain privacy settings for User Contributions by logging into your account profile.
+Although we limit access to certain pages/you may set certain privacy settings for User Contributions by logging into your account profile, please be aware that no security measures are perfect or impenetrable.
 Additionally, we cannot control the actions of any Website users with whom you choose to share your User Contributions.
 Therefore, we cannot and do not guarantee that unauthorized persons will not view your User Contributions.

 • We may receive information about you if you visit other websites employing our cookies or from third parties including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, credit reference agencies, data brokers, or aggregators.

-• If we combine or connect non-personal, technical, or demographic data with personal information so that it directly or indirectly identifies an individual, we treat the combined information as personal information.
+• If we combine or connect non-personal, technical, or demographic data with personal data so that it directly or indirectly identifies an individual, we treat the combined information as personal data.

 Cookies and Automatic Data Collection Technologies